 He grinded as much as he could to get to the top, and then finally caught his break by networking at the top.
 He had a vision of what he wanted, and he chased it.

 This will be your strategy.
-If you are someone streaming with a niche, like a particular class in World of Warcraft or someone who enjoys ASMR, then you need to take the category by storm.
+If you are someone streaming with a niche, like a particular class in the popular MMORPG, World of Warcraft or someone who enjoys ASMR, then you need to take the category by storm.

 Your streams should be titled with your strength, and you should look to bring out what you love the most.
 People will enjoy that love you have, and it will help in your growth in this competitive world of Twitch.